probabll/probabll.github.io/vitutorial/yandex.md

 ---

-This is an extended edition I am presenting at [Yandex NLP Week in Moscow](https://academy.yandex.ru/events/data_analysis/NLP_week/).
+This is an extended version of our ACL 2018 tutorial presented at [Yandex NLP Week in Moscow](https://academy.yandex.ru/events/data_analysis/NLP_week/).

 # Schedule